namjae/pxe_install_server/README.md

-PXE Installation Environment by Chef Cookbook
+PXE Installation Cookbook
 ==================

 Overview
 ----

-Opscode Chef Cookbook for building PXE installation environment that includes these service.
+Opscode Chef Cookbook for building PXE installation environment that includes these services.

 * TFTP server
 * DHCP server
-* Preseed config for debian and ubuntu
+* Preseed config for debian and ubuntu linux

 Boot machines you want to build with PXE network boot.
 Machine will be built automaticaly.
-Now I support Debian Gnu/Linux and Ubuntu with your machine.
+Now I support Debian Gnu/Linux and Ubuntu with your target machine.
 Please fork it and add target OSs.

 Supporting Server OS